 3. Effectively promote your content: If your content is high quality and highly linkable, this strategy can yield tremendous returns.
 It’s one thing to write great content; it’s another thing to write great content that’s never seen.
 Once you’ve focused on creating amazing material, do the legwork to get it out there.
 Be sure to share it on social media.
 Then focus your efforts on smart outreach to key influencers in your field whose readers would find it interesting.
 Craft a simple letter explaining why your work is a good fit for their readers, and then send it.
 Your goal is that they’ll take action by linking to your piece on their blog or referencing it in a newsletter or on social media.

-These simple yet effective recommendations for On-site Vs. Offsite SEO could quite easily be implemented by novice & experts alike and let’s not forget that in many cases it was not the novice blogger that suffered due to the Google updates, it was the expert bloggers / webmasters that had over optimized their pages!
+These simple yet effective recommendations for On-Page Vs. Off-Page SEO could quite easily be implemented by novice & experts alike and let’s not forget that in many cases it was not the novice blogger that suffered due to the Google updates, it was the expert bloggers / webmasters that had over optimized their pages!